Nord 3.1101 and 3.1102: Description

 The locomotives were built by the Nord's workshops at La Chapelle, in April and July 1911, and were placed in service the same year.
 Fixed to the long wheel splasher were three cast brass plates: two carried the company's name and the locomotive's number, while the third, in the centre, carried a star – one of the symbols of the Rothschild family.
 The two locomotives differed in one respect: the type of boiler fitted – 3.1101 had a conventional fire-tube boiler, while 3.1102 had a water-tube boiler.
 The Nord had already tested a water-tube boiler on the 1907-built prototype 2.741 (built as a 4-4-2 Atlantic, later rebuilt as a 4-4-4 Jubilee).
 Unfortunately Gaston du Bousquet died in 1910 before the locomotives were finished.
 His successor, Georges Asselin, replaced 3.1102's boiler in 1913 with a convention fire-tube boiler.
 The same thing happened to 2.741 when it was rebuilt as a 4-6-0 and renumbered 3.999.

 Tenders

 The locomotives were coupled to bogie tenders with a water capacity of 26000 L and 7 t of coal.
 The bogies used on the tenders were identical in design to those used on the locomotives.

 Service history

 The 3.1101 and 3.1102 were allocated to La Chapelle depot.

 After being set aside, notably during World War I, the two Baltics were converted to oil-firing, but remained little-used.
 In November 1936, 3.1102 was withdrawn and then sectioned to be an exhibit at the 1937 Exposition Internationale des Arts et Techniques dans la Vie Moderne in Paris.
 It is now in the Cité du train.
 The remaining locomotive, 3.1101, was withdrawn from Calais depot in 1939 and scrapped in December the same year.

-Finally, the Nord's Baltics had a similar fate as the prototype 4-6-2 (Pacific) locomotives 2901 and 2902 of the Compagnie des chemins de fer de l'Ouest.